latifkabir/epics-analysis-tools/README.md

 ## Demo

 - The following histogram is from the example analysis `GrootPvaHist.java`.
-It show live histogramming of the PV `demo:circle:x`.
+It shows live histogramming of the PV `demo:circle:x`.
 The stat box on the top right shows the number of events, mean and sigma(RMS) of the signal.

 ![](demo/histogram.gif)